Hanno R. Ellenbogen Citizenship Award: Eighteenth – The Santa Marta Group and its president, Cardinal Vincent Nichols

-Financial Part Donated to Caritas Bakhita House
+Financial part donated to Caritas Bakhita House

 Cardinal Vincent Nicols intends to donate the money from the award to Caritas Bakhita House in the Diocese of Westminster for their work to help victims of trafficking get back on their feet, whether they wish to return home or find suitability in this country.

 "Special Commemorative Award" to Ján Kuciak & Martina Kušnírová (Slovakia) and Tom Nicholson (Canada)

-Ján Kuciak and Martina Kušnírová receive a Special Commemorative Award for their courageous commitment to Kuciak's work as an investigative reporter.
+Ján Kuciak and Martina Kušnírová received a Special Commemorative Award for their courageous commitment to Kuciak's work as an investigative reporter.
 The couple were murdered in their home in February 2018 in an attempt to silence them.
 Kuciak, in his work, focused on politically related fraud.
 At the time of his death he had been working on a story on the influence of the Calabrian mafia, the 'Ndrangheta,' on business and politics in Slovakia.

 The murders caused mass protests and a lasting political crisis in Slovakia.
 They led to the resignation of the prime minister and his cabinet, as well as the head of police.
 At the time of writing no one has been charged with the murders.

 Tom Nicholson is an investigative journalist who has covered Slovakia for the past 20 years.
 He was editor-in-chief at the Slovak Spectator and head of investigative reporting at the SME daily.
 Later he worked for the weekly Trend.

-He is best known for making public the 'Gorilla' scandal in Slovakia in 2012.
+He is best known for making public the "Gorilla" scandal in Slovakia in 2012.
 'Gorilla' is considered by many the biggest corruption story in Slovak history.
 It is named after a Slovak Secret Service wiretap file which alleges massive fraud at the highest level of Slovak politics and business.
 It exposed politicians, public officials and business representatives discussing kickbacks in return for procurement and privatization contracts and rocked the Slovak political scene.

 Nicholson lives in Canada and is finishing a book on ties between politics and organized crime.